Linda, Tasmania

 Linda is the site of an old ghost town in the Linda Valley in the West Coast Range of Tasmania, Australia.
 It has also been known as Linda Valley.

 North Mount Lyell

 There had been a location or community high on the ridge between Mount Owen and Mount Lyell above the Linda Valley to the west known as North Mount Lyell and in Blainey's The Peaks of Lyell, the photograph has the caption "The site of North Lyell town, blasted away to form the modern open cut".

 When North Mount Lyell was taken over by Mount Lyell Mining and Railway Company in 1903, Linda was quickly reduced in significance.
-Eventually most residents moved to either Gormanston, or Queenstown the nearby Mount Lyell towns.
+Eventually most residents moved to either Gormanston, or Queenstown other nearby Mount Lyell towns.

 Facilities

 Linda Post Office opened on 18 December 1899 and closed in 1966.
 The Royal Hotel was built during 1901, was destroyed by fire in 1910 and rebuilt.
 The property was left derelict after 1952 and re-sold in 2020.